davidstavin/osticket-prereqs/README.md

 <img width="646" height="523" alt="name the database" src="https://github.com/user-attachments/assets/4f3ede54-741c-4c37-8c82-7a6fe190718f" /> &nbsp;

 Return to the osTicket form in the webUI.
-And fill in the database settings, with the name of the database createdd in HeidiSQL (i.e., `osTicket`) and the MySQL security credentials to authorize the database connection, then click `Install Now`
+And fill in the database settings, with the name of the database created in HeidiSQL (i.e., `osTicket`) and the MySQL security credentials to authorize the database connection, then click `Install Now`
 <img width="1625" height="841" alt="osTicket fill out database settings-anno" src="https://github.com/user-attachments/assets/ff0344b8-f4d7-4e4e-9d2e-b8badebbdc23" />

 The webserver will begin running the installation.
 When finished, osTicket should be successfully installed!